snocks/Pomodoro-Timer/README.md

 This is simple Pomodoro Timer to organize the study time or working time.

 # Why
-We make it for a learn purpos
+We make it for a learner purpose

 # How
 We began in the writing of program inputs and what are the processes that will be implemented and how to get information after completion